SDNY's own Elena Fast joins the 10 Toes Podcast to talk law, strategy, and courtroom challenges. When a federal...

 Will a NY ACD show up on my criminal background check?

 Your NY ACD matter will show up on the background check conducted by law enforcement.
-However, generally the background check that is conducted by a potential employers won’t show a closed ACD.
+However, generally the background check that is conducted by potential employers won’t show a closed ACD.
 Once the period of the adjournment finishes, the individual will be restored to the status they were prior to the arrest.
 Therefore, a closed ACD would restore an individual to the same status as they were prior to the arrest.

 Contact an Experienced NY ACD Attorney today